 DINING SERVICE REGULATIONS

 All on-campus students are on the meal plan.
 Off-campus students may purchase meal privileges by the semester at the Student Financial Services Office, or by the meal at the current door rate in New Commons.
-All resident students are entitled to three meals per day Monday through Friday, and two meals on Saturday and Sunday.
-Shirts and shoes must be worn in all College dining areas at all times.
+The meal plan provides three meals per day Monday through Friday, and two meals on Saturday and Sunday.
+Shirts and shoes must be worn in all college dining areas at all times.

 Off-campus students can make changes to their meal plan selection in the Housing & Residence Life Office until the end of the first week of classes each semester.